 While this book is intended for teachers, it very concisely explains how to create an engaging environment for children using Reggio-inspired principles.

 This is the only book I have found which focusses on applying child-led explorations at home.
 While the book is a homeschooling guide for parents, you don’t need to be homeschooling to get enormous benefit from it.
 I would recommend buying this book.
 Personable and practical.

 This book was first published back in 2001 and while the pictures are a little dated now the information in this book is still very inspiring and informative.
 Rapunzel’s Supermarket is not your typical children’s art book, it talks about shapes, colours, textures, light and shadow, as well as drawing, painting, clay and collage but from a perspective of discovery.
 If you have any questions about how to present Reggio-inspired art activities/experiences for your children then this book will fill you with inspiration.
-Check out the library for this book.

 This book focusses on the role of art in the Reggio Emilia Approach.
 It gives a very thorough background to the importance of art in Reggio-inspired settings, the thinking behind it, as well as practical suggestions for creating an atelier (art area) in your own school (or home).
 The photos in this book, while a little dated, are very inspiring for understanding how Reggio focusses on art which makes learning visible as opposed to art activities or craft projects.